At this time, Miami-Dade County is monitoring Hurricane Matthew.

 - Part 5.
 Feasibility Study and Master Plan Report (Dec.
 2014 – Jan.
 2017)

-Browse through the May 2015 Feasibility Study and Master Plan report.
+Browse through the January 2017 Feasibility Study and Master Plan Report and Appendix.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.